kinecosystem/kin-website-docs/docs/documentation/python-sdk.md

 We highly recommend to keep only one KinAccount instance in your application, having unique channel accounts.
 Depending on the nature of your application, here are our recommendations:

+Here are our recommendations based on how you configure your server(s):

+### Simple script

-1. You have a simple (command line) script that sends transactions on demand or only once in a while.
-In this case, the SDK can be instantiated with only the wallet key, the channel accounts are not necessary.
+If you have a simple (command line) script that sends transactions on demand or only once in a while, we recommend you create one instance of `KinAccount` with only the SDK wallet key.
+Channel accounts are not necessary.

+### Single application server

-2. You have a single application server that should handle a stream of concurrent transactions.
-In this case, you need to make sure that only a single instance of a KinAccount initialized with multiple channel accounts.
+If you have a single application server that handles a stream of concurrent transactions, we recommend you create one instance of `KinAccount` initialized with multiple channel accounts.

-This is an important point, because if you use a standard `gunicorn/Flask` setup for example, gunicorn will spawn several *worker processes*, each containing your Flask application, each containing your KinAccount instance, so multiple KinAccount instances will exist, having the same channel accounts.
-The solution is to use gunicorn *thread workers* instead of *process workers*, for example run gunicorn with `--threads` switch instead of `--workers` switch, so that only one Flask application is created, containing a single KinAccount instance.
+**Note:** If you use a standard `gunicorn/Flask` setup, Gunicorn will spawn several *worker processes*.
+Each process will contain your Flask application and therefore your `KinAccount` instance, so multiple `KinAccount` instances will exist with identical channel accounts.

+The solution is to use Gunicorn *thread workers* instead of *process workers*.
+For example if you run Gunicorn with the `--threads` switch instead of `--workers`, only one Flask application is created containing a single `KinAccount` instance.

+### Load-balanced application servers

+If you have a number of load-balanced application servers each server should:

+- be set up the same as a [single application server](#single-application-server)
-3. You have a number of load-balanced application servers.
-Here, each application server should a) have the setup outlined above, and b) have its own channel accounts.
-This way, you ensure you will not have any collisions in your transaction sequences.
+- have its own channel accounts

+This ensures you will not have any collisions in your transaction sequences.

 ### Creating Channels
-The kin sdk allows you to create HD (highly deterministic) channels based on your seed and a passphrase to be used as a salt.
+The Kin SDK for Python allows you to create HD (highly deterministic) channels based on your seed and a passphrase to be used as a salt.
 As long as you use the same seed and passphrase, you will always get the same seeds.

 ```
 import kin.utils